leesadie/REACHOUT_TIR_Collection/README.md

 ## Analysis
 **File**

 The code for analysis is in `TIR_Final.ipynb`.
 Libraries used are:
 - `tidyverse` - for reading, analyzing, and visualizing data
 - `lubridate` - for working with datetime data

+**Time in Range**

 For Dexcom and FreeStyle Libre users, functions are defined separately given the differences in the format of their data.
-The functions are then applied to each group for each CGM: waitlist participants, treatment participants, and peer supporters, with a dataframe created for each group.
+The functions are applied to each group for each CGM: waitlist participants, treatment participants, and peer supporters, with a dataframe created for each group.
 The dataframes are then binded across CGMs: waitlist participants across Dexcom and FreeStyle Libre, treatment participants across Dexcom and FreeStyle Libre, and peer supporters across Dexcom and FreeStyle Libre.

 > [!NOTE]
 > We are not comparing between types of CGMs, but rather looking to see differences, if any, of the intervention across all participants regardless of CGM.